Tidings-SP/AI-Models/temp/README.md

->  This folder contains the assets which is used to write readme file
+>  This folder contains the assets which is used to write readme file!...
->
+>  These item not included anywhere in the code.